-Wastewater is treated at 354 sewage treatment works, which are monitored to ensure that the treatment works comply with regulatory standards, through effective operation, risk assessments and focused investment.
-During the 2020 calendar year, TWUL achieved a reduction of 18 per cent. in the number of 'Total Pollution Incidents', compared to 2016.
-Despite a 10 per cent. reduction in the number of pollution incidents compared to 2019 TWUL did not meet the stretching target, incurring a regulatory penalty of £2.7 million.
+Wastewater is treated at 353 sewage treatment works, which are monitored to ensure that the treatment works comply with regulatory standards, through effective operation, risk assessments and focused investment.
+Although it missed its performance commitment, TWUL reduced pollutions by 7% during 2021.
 The reduction is a result of increased investment and improvements to monitoring and site operations.
-TWUL's treatment works discharge compliance for the calendar year 2020 was 99.74 per cent. compared to 99.71 per cent. in 2019.
-During 2020/21 TWUL's performance for internal flooding incidents did not meet the target, resulting in a regulatory penalty of £10.6 million.
+TWUL's treatment works discharge compliance for the calendar year 2021 was 98.96 per cent. compared to 99.74 per cent. in 2020.
+During 2021/22 TWUL's performance for internal flooding incidents did not meet the target, resulting in a regulatory penalty of £28.83 million.